-- 12.52 Party members should carry with them at all times the address and telephone number of their accommodation and that of the group leader. - 12.53 If appropriate, a local map should be provided. - 12.54 Make checks that the mobile phones used by their party operate correctly in the country they are visiting. - 12.55 Provide a phone card in the appropriate currency to be carried by each pupil together with instructions relating to use of public phones. - 12.56 Provide a list of key phrases to each supervisor and pupil that could be needed in an emergency.
+- 12.50 Party members should carry with them at all times the address and telephone number of their accommodation and that of the group leader. - 12.51 If appropriate, a local map should be provided. - 12.52 Make checks that the mobile phones used by their party operate correctly in the country they are visiting. - 12.53 Provide a list of key phrases to each supervisor, pupil and student that could be needed in an emergency.